How to Setup Your Construction P&L: The Ultimate Guide

 Profit

-The last section of your P&L is your net income or profit.
-This is calculated by subtracting all your expenses from your total revenue.
+Finally, your P&L concludes with net income or profit, calculated by deducting all expenses from total revenue.

 To Recap